fajarnurdiansyah/fajarnurdiansyah.github.com/about.md

 I'm a programmer, hobbyst photographer, open water diver, and a fast-food eater.

-I live in a [beautiful island] in Indonesia, and I write software for [Mitrais].
+I live in a [midsized city] in Indonesia, and I write software for [Mitrais].
 I doubt you'll ever see my work because most of them are internal corporate software.
 But I really like writing code, so I create stuff on the weekend.
 Stuff like [flick].